Set up Standard Interface Communication with MELFA

 -

-Use an Ethernet cable to connect the LAN port of the robot controller to a port on the switch.
-The operating system where the robot software is installed and the operating system where the vision software is installed must be connected to the same switch through Ethernet cables, as shown below:
+Use an Ethernet cable to connect the robot controller’s LAN port to a switch port.
+The operating system running the robot software and the operating system running the vision software must both be connected via Ethernet to the same switch, as shown in the figure below.

 Controller Communication Connection